 - Suppliers can always meet demand.
 Not all suppliers can always fulfill the orders they receive.
 This can't be the case if you run a business that orders and expects goods in an optimal time frame.

 Did You Get the Point?

 Calculating reorder points may not seem like fun, but they can help you get the most value out of your inventory.
 It's a vital part of calculating your optimal economic order quantity.
 Use the information we've shared here to control your inventory and make informed decisions that increase your bottom line.
 It's an important part of our inventory control guide.

-One issue that you may discover when performing an inventory audit is that you have dead stock in your inventory.
+One issue that you may discover when performing an inventory audit is that you have dead stock (see dead stock meaning) in your inventory.
 This inventory should not be reordered and you should offload it to make more room for profitable goods.